 An even easier option is the RainSaver gutter system available from 1st Choice Garden Sheds and will fit most of their garden sheds and summerhouses.
 With this you don’t even have to screw brackets onto your building as it utilises special brackets which just screw on by hand.
 The 3 inch gutters then clip into place before adding your own pipes into your water barrel.
 Could not be any easier.
 And the great thing is than even on a 6ft garden sheds you can collect over 1800 litres of water per year on each side.
 That’s over 400 gallons available free and not being charged through your water meter.

 Over in the States Concordai College had created a special water saving garden called the Cornucopia Garden.
-In this garden they have a garden shed which collects and harvests rainwater and this helps to demonstrate self-sufficiency in the garden.
+In this garden they have a large garden shed which collects and harvests rainwater and this helps to demonstrate self-sufficiency in the garden.
 This is part of a larger scheme of how to grow food in a sustainable manner.

 They have shown that their skinny garden shed with a barrel which collects the rainwater will collect 50 gallons of water which can be used in the garden.
 The co-president, Shane Sessions, declared that the students have established a self sustain system and was being used to grow tomatoes, onions and other crops which are then sold at farmers markets.
 They have also grown beans, corn and squash in the traditional Native American way.
 They have also be keeping a blog about the progress in the garden called ‘Fresh Dirt’.

 Clearly there are only positives from collecting rainwater both for the environment and also for smaller water bills.